 Amnesty International says 120 protesters were rounded-up last week and protesters at a sit-in at the main square were beaten by police.

 The protests planned for this weekend (19/20) don't seem as though they'll be very big.
 They're expecting 1000 to take part.

 My understanding is this is a regional issue and not a widespread rebellion in the style of Tunisia, Egypt and Libya.
 The King has already agreed to make reforms and increase political freedom, in the hope of avoiding bloodshed.
-But keep an eye on the news, and avoid all public gatherings in Morocco. almost 7 years ago
+But keep an eye on the news, and avoid all public gatherings in Morocco. over 9 years ago